ABIDOT-05/tes_pp/README.md

 ### Story Telling
 -------------------------------------
-The  Dataset records a total of 1000 members.
-503 females and 497 males ranging from diferrent ages.
-Maximum age  is 49, minimum age is 12.
-50.30% of these member attend group lesson(s) out of which 77.9% of the members do not have a favorite group lesson.
-The most popular membership type(abonnement) is Standard.
-This popularity however differs in different age groups as shown in the first image above.
-The most populataed age group is 36-45 with a count of 270, following closely is 26-35 with a count of 268 and the least is 45+ containing 101 people.
-Out of these 1000 gym members, 50.03% have personal trainers.
-Members of the Gym visit at least once a week and at most 5 times a week.
-Members who visit once a week, have the least average time and members who visit 4 times a week have the highest average time in the Gym.
+The dataset comprises 1,000 gym members, with a gender distribution of 503 females and 497 males, spanning an age range from 12 to 49 years.
+The largest age group is 36-45 years with 270 members, followed by the 26-35 age group with 268 members; the smallest age group is 45+, consisting of 101 individuals.

+A total of 50.3% of members attend group lessons, yet 77.9% of these participants do not have a preferred lesson type.
+The most popular membership type, “Standard,” demonstrates varying popularity across age groups, as illustrated in the preceding chart.

+In terms of personalized services, 50.03% of members work with personal trainers.
+Members’ gym attendance varies from a minimum of once to a maximum of five visits per week.
+Those who attend once a week exhibit the lowest average gym time, while members attending four times a week record the highest average time spent in the gym.